The History of eagle sewer district

 The District split the discharge of the treated wastewater between the Rapid Infiltration Basins and the West Boise Treatment Plant until August 2001.
 In August 2001, the District ended the discharge to the Rapid Infiltration Basins, and all the treated wastewater is now pumped to West Boise for final treatment and river discharge.

 Recently The District expanded its treatment facility to keep up with the growth of Eagle.
 A new operations building and 4 new lagoons were added.
-The District now has over 190 miles worth of sewer lines running throughout Eagle with 14,200 sewer connections, 13 lift stations and treat about 2.25 million gallons of sewer per day.
+The District now has over 190 miles worth of sewer lines running throughout Eagle with over 15,000 sewer connections, 13 lift stations and treat about 2.25 million gallons of sewer per day.